 A person from the management company may not simultaneously be a member of the management body or the staff of the depositary.
-A person may not simultaneously be a member of the management body of the depositary and an employee of the management company.
-If the management body of the management company/AIFM is not responsible for the supervisory functions within the company, a maximum of one third of its supervisory body shall consist of
+A person may not simultaneously be a member

-&lt;sup>1 Prime broker: a credit institution, a regulated investment firm or another entity subject to prudential regulation and ongoing supervision, offering services to professional investors primarily to finance or execute transactions in financial instruments as counterparty and which may also provide other services such as clearing and settlement of trades, custodial services, securities lending, customised technology and operational support facilities.
+1 Prime broker: a credit institution, a regulated investment firm or another entity subject to prudential regulation and ongoing supervision, offering services to professional investors primarily to finance or execute transactions in financial instruments as counterparty and which may also provide other services such as clearing and settlement of trades, custodial services, securities lending, customised technology and operational support facilities.